Review of the operation of the Veterans’ Support Act 2014 now extended to

 Following an engagement and consultation period, the reviewer will report on how effectively the new Act is working and may make recommendations.
 Areas likely to be considered are: where more clarity is needed; whether the needs of veterans could be better met; and whether the new Act is flexible enough to manage the provision of fair and reasonable entitlements for eligible veterans and their families.

-The review will be overseen by the Vice Chief of Defence Force, Air-Vice Marshal Kevin Short.
+The review is being overseen by the Vice Chief of Defence Force, Air-Vice Marshal Kevin Short.

 When is it happening?

-The review is starting now.
-In December, Professor Paterson will report his findings and recommendations to the Chief of Defence Force, who will submit the report to the Minister of Veterans’ Affairs, for tabling in Parliament.
+The review started In June 2017.
+Professor Paterson was originally to report to the Chief of Defence Force by 15 December 2017, but this date has been extended to 23 March 2018 to allow time to do justice to all the matters raised during the consultation process.
+The Chief of Defence Force will submit the report to the Minister for Veterans’, for tabling in Parliament.
 The Government will consider the report and decide whether any changes need to be made.